TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Dataset

 \subsubsection{\texttt{NyayaFacts}}

-\texttt{NyayaFacts} comprises a subset of Supreme Court of India (SCI) and High Court judgments carefully annotated by legal experts.
+\texttt{NyayaFacts} comprises a subset of different Court judgments carefully annotated by legal experts.
 These annotations highlight key factual segments that significantly influence judicial outcomes, serving as high-quality ground truth for both judgment prediction and rationale explanation.
-After refining and preprocessing, this subset serves as the gold standard for evaluating prediction and explanation tasks.
+After refining and preprocessing, this subset serves as the gold standard for the FJPE task.

 In particular, the validation and test data were derived from the \texttt{NyayaFacts Single} subset to maintain consistency during evaluation, while the training data include both single and multi-case judgments, offering a broad learning landscape.
-Table~\ref{tab:dataset-stats} provides comprehensive statistics. \texttt{NyayaFacts} thus provides a high-quality benchmark for both judgment prediction and explanation tasks.
+Table~\ref{tab:dataset-stats} provides comprehensive statistics.